For $15 off the T8 Apex jumper click on this link and utilize voucher code "LSCT8APEX.".

 Here's part 2!

 In this video, we find an ultra-rare pre-merger AMG automobile that's been sitting for 27 years!
-We check the engine and prepare it for its very first start.
+We check the engine and prepare it for its very .
 Wait until you see all the cool old-school AMG things we discover.

 Follow Young Timers garage!